 The objective of this article is to enable SMEs to plan their migration from the current regime into GST.

-As per the Model GST law, a taxable person will be entitled to take credit of the amount of tax paid and carried forward in a return furnished under the earlier law.
+As per the GST act, a taxable person will be entitled to take credit of the amount of tax paid and carried forward in a return furnished under the earlier law.
 This credit will have to be taken in his or her electronic credit ledger, for the period before the appointed day.

 For such purposes taxpayer may have to re-count and re-validate the stock lying before the appointed day and also ensure that credit of such goods/service are eligible under the GST law.